Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Introduction

-In this paper, thus, we propose a new accelerated zeroth-order momentum (Acc-ZOM) method to solve the black-box problem \eqref{eq:1}, which builds on the momentum-based variance reduction technique of STORM/Hybrid-SGD \citep{cutkosky2019momentum,tran2019hybrid}.
-Specifically, our Acc-ZOM method only need one sample to update the stochastic gradient at each iteration and uses the monotonically decreased learning rates.
-We prove that the Acc-ZOM method achieves a lower function query complexity of $O(d^{3/4}\epsilon^{-3})$ without large batches for finding an $\epsilon$-stationary point, which improves the best known complexity by a factor of $O(d^{1/4})$ (please see Table \ref{tab:1} for query complexity comparison of different non-convex zeroth-order methods).
+In the paper, thus, we propose a new accelerated zeroth-order momentum (Acc-ZOM) method to solve the black-box problem \eqref{eq:1}, which builds on both generic uniform smoothing gradient estimator and momentum-based variance reduction technique of STORM/Hybrid-SGD \citep{cutkosky2019momentum,tran2019hybrid}.
+Moreover, we prove that our Acc-ZOM method achieves a lower function query complexity of $O(d^{3/4}\epsilon^{-3})$ without large batches for finding an $\epsilon$-stationary point, which improves the best known complexity by a factor of $O(d^{1/4})$ (please see Table \ref{tab:1} for query complexity comparison of different non-convex zeroth-order methods).

-Besides the problem \eqref{eq:1} widely used in machine learning, there also exist many machine learning applications \citep{shapiro2002minimax,nouiehed2019solving,zhao2020primal} such as adversarial training \citep{goodfellow2014generative}, reinforcement learning \citep{wai2019variance,wai2018multi}, distribution learning \citep{qi2020practical} and AUC maximization \citep{ying2016stochastic}, which can be modeled as the minimax problems.
-In the paper, we focus on solving the following stochastic minimax-optimization problem:
+Besides the mini-optimization problem \eqref{eq:1} is widely used in machine learning, there also exist many machine learning applications \citep{shapiro2002minimax,nouiehed2019solving,zhao2020primal} such as adversarial training \citep{goodfellow2014generative}, reinforcement learning \citep{wai2019variance,wai2018multi}, distributionally robust optimization \citep{qi2020practical} and AUC maximization \citep{ying2016stochastic}, which can be modeled as a minimax optimization problem.
+In the paper, we further focus on solving the following stochastic minimax optimization problem: